 The inverter detects the motor's rotational speed from PG feedback signals, decomposes the motor drive current into the exciting and torque current components, and controls each of components in vector.
 The vector control enables speed control with high accuracy and high response.
-(A recommended motor for this control is a Fuji VG motor exclusively designed for vector control.)

-Given Settings and adjustments of the vector control, refer to inverter User's Manual.
+For settings and adjustments of the vector control, refer to inverter User's Manual.